Skip to main content

 Food assistance

 WFP and its partners have continued to deploy rapid response teams, exploiting windows of opportunity to reach people in need.
-Since the Integrated Rapid Response Mechanism (IRRM) launched, teams have deployed for more than 400 missions in deep field locations in South Sudan.
+Since the Integrated Rapid Response Mechanism launched, teams have deployed for more than 400 missions in deep field locations in South Sudan.
 Through these joint emergency teams, WFP reaches 500,000 people per month in areas that are only accessible by air.

 Climate resilience